 Secure Powerful Drug Crimes Defense

 Whether you have been charged with possession of marijuana or distribution of a schedule I controlled substance, the Law Offices of Michael A. Pignone can help you overcome the legal hurdles that lie ahead.
-The firm’s Virginia drug offense attorney is highly experienced with drug-related offenses and can fight tirelessly to defend your freedom.
+The firm’s Virginia drug offense lawyer is highly experienced with drug-related offenses and can fight tirelessly to defend your freedom.
 Did the arresting officer have probable cause?
 Was there an unlawful search conducted?
 If you face criminal charges, our Virginia drug crime attorney can help you explore the full range of your legal options.

 Call our Virginia drug crime attorney and begin building a hard-hitting defense.
 Our firm is proud to serve clients throughout Prince William, Fauquier, and Fairfax Counties.